The far reaches of the North Carolina mountains, nearly to the Georgia state line in the most distant corner of our state, is Percy's Christmas.

 The only sounds, are the gusts of wind that send the yellow pines swaying as they sing though the chill winter air, a chorus of cold and ice.

-On Percy's command the Boykin bounds off the porch and heads toward me, his short tail in full happy mode.
-The Chick Fil A bag is a give away that I brought food.
-The biscuits are cold after the forty minute ride from Franklin.
+I shut down the engine and open the driver’s door and on Percy's command the Boykin bounds off the porch and heads toward me, his short tail in full happy mode.
+The Chick Fil A bag is a giveaway that I brought food.
+The biscuits are cold after the forty-minute ride from Franklin.
 Boykins don't care if the food is cold and neither does Percy.

-Percy Craven has made himself busy already, but his walk this morning is stiff and and he moves with trepidation and care.
-It takes a little prodding but he confesses he took a tumble on the dock.
+Percy Craven has made himself busy already, but his walk this morning is stiff, and he moves with trepidation and care.
+It takes a little prodding, but he confesses he took a tumble on the dock.
 "Of all the people, I slip on the frost down on the dock morning before last."
 Explains Percy, as he pours two cups of black coffee.

 Percy speaks a different language than I do.
 Most everything is either down, over, yonder, up or a far piece.
 It also takes me a while to figure out that the "morning before last" was Saturday.